Skammed-Boy/odin-recipes/README.md

-#  A simple html project to better understand the structure of the sites.
+#  A simple html project to better understand the structure of the websites.
 The first project of the foundamentals path on The-Odin-Project.